apache/openwhisk/ansible/README_DISTRIBUTED.md

 sudo apt-get install python-novaclient sudo pip install six --upgrade
 ```
 If you would like the environment instances and hosts file to be generated and managed by Ansible, set values for the following keys using environment variables.
-These values can be pulled from the Openstack UI (`https://${openstack_dashboard_url}/project/access_and_security/`) as an [RC](http://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) file.
+Some of these values can be pulled from the Openstack UI (`https://${openstack_dashboard_url}/project/access_and_security/`) as an [RC](http://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) file.

+Please note that OS_WSK_DB_VOLUME is optional.
+If not specified, local disk will be used instead of persistent disk for CouchDB.

 ```
 export OS_FLAVOR=m1.medium